maruthu-05/Bit-Lords/README.md

 # Driver Behavior Analysis

 This project aims to monitor and analyze driver behavior in real time using computer vision and machine learning techniques.
-The system focuses on detecting distractions, such as mobile usage (watching or speaking) and other activities unrelated to driving.
+The system focuses on detecting distractions, such as drowsiness and other activities unrelated to driving.
 It uses pre-trained models from the Intel OpenVINO Model Zoo and is integrated with oneAPI for high performance.

 ## Key Features:

 - Real-time face and eye detection using a camera focused on the driver.
-- Detection of mobile phone usage (both watching and speaking).
+- Partially interactive AI that act as the partner for driver in drowsiness.
 - Scoring system that evaluates driver behavior and provides alerts based on specific distractions.
+- SOS alert system using a simple gesture.

 ## Prerequisites